josh-hemphill/maxminddb-wasm/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

-Have you read maxmind-deno's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/josh-hemphill/maxmind-deno/.github/CODE_OF_CONDUCT.md
+Have you read maxminddb-wasm's Code of Conduct?
+By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/josh-hemphill/maxminddb-wasm/.github/CODE_OF_CONDUCT.md

 -->

 ### Prerequisites

-  * [ ] Reproduced the problem in a sandbox or repo: <https://codepen.io>
+  * [ ] Reproduced the problem in a sandbox or repo
-  * [ ] Checked that your issue isn't already filed: <https://github.com/issues?utf8=✓&q=is%3Aissue+repo%3Ajosh-hemphill/maxmind-deno>
+  * [ ] Checked that your issue isn't already filed: <https://github.com/issues?utf8=✓&q=is%3Aissue+repo%3Ajosh-hemphill/maxminddb-wasm>

 ### Description